Anduin2017/AnduinOS-Docs/Skills/Sandboxing/Remote-Desktop-To-Ubuntu-Container.md

 User name is `test`, password is `1234`.

-## Step 2.B - Build the image yourself
+## Method 2 - Build the image yourself

 If you want to build the image yourself, you can write a new `Dockerfile` with the following content: